 Top 10% Wage Earners – if your foreign worker is paid at or above the top 10% of wages earned in the provinces, you may also be eligible for an expedited LMIA.

-Short Duration – if your foreign worker will only be employed for under 120 days and paid above the median wage in your province, then you may be eligible for an expedited LMIA.
+Short Duration – if your foreign worker is only employed for under 120 days and paid above the median wage in your province, then you may be eligible for an expedited LMIA.

-LMIA application fee is $1000 per requested position.
-The employer is responsible for the application fee and associated legal service costs.
+LMIA application fee is $1,000 per employee.
+The employer is responsible for the application fees and associated legal service costs.
 For example, if the employer is willing to hire 5 foreign employees, the employer would have to file 5 separate LMIA applications.
 They will cost the employer $5000 in application fees alone.
+It is often also the case that the employer will also pay for the work permit application fees; however, on some occasions, foreign workers will have to pay for them.
+This is highly dependent on the arrangement between the Canadian company and the foreign worker.

 LMIA Advertising Requirements